AndersDeath/diary2/000-current.md

 # 07 December - Thursday - Berlin - 443 day of immigration

 I was in the office again.
 Also I felt much better that yesterday.
 However my mood is not so good.
 I don't know why to be honest.
-Maybe because I feel some weird feeling because I don't know German and it
+Maybe because I feel some weird feeling because I don't know German and it makes my live a bit difficult here.